Infection spread for the frog model on trees: Miscellaneous concentration inequalities

 \section{Miscellaneous concentration inequalities}

-\begin{prop}\thlabel{prop:Poi.bound} Let $\E Y=\lambda$, and suppose either that $Y$ is Poisson or that $Y$ is a sum of independent random variables supported on $[0,1]$.
-For any $0<\alpha<1$,
+\begin{proposition} Let $\E Y=\lambda $, and suppose either that $Y$ is Poisson or that $Y$ is a sum of independent random variables supported on $[0,1]$.
+For any $0<\alpha <1$,

-and for any $\alpha>1$,
+and for any $\alpha >1$,

-\end{prop} \begin{proof} These inequalities are well known consequences of the Cram\'er--Chernoff method of bounding the moment generating function and applying Markov's inequality (see \cite[Section~2.2]{BLM}), though it is difficult to find these exact bounds in the literature.
+\end{proposition} \begin{proof} These inequalities are well known consequences of the Cram\'{e}r--Chernoff method of bounding the moment generating function and applying Markov's inequality (see \cite[Section~2.2]{BLM}), though it is difficult to find these exact bounds in the literature.
 For a convenient statement of these inequalities obtained by other means, apply \cite[Theorem~3.3]{CGJ} with $c=p=1$. \end{proof}